-How could they possibly have a positive impact in our bodies?
+How could they possibly have a positive impact in my body?

-So, my solution – combine Intermittent Fasting WITH Keto.
-Start simple.
-Follow the Intermittent Fasting Eating Schedule, then break your fast with keto approved foods.
+So, the solution that ultimately worked for me – was to combine Intermittent Fasting WITH Keto.
+I started simple.
+I follow the Intermittent Fasting Eating Schedule, then broke my fast with keto approved foods.

-Because HERE IS THE SECRET TO WEIGHT LOSS.
-HERE is what all of those other fake diets, fake workouts, fake fads won’t tell you:
+Because HERE IS THE SECRET TO MY WEIGHT LOSS.
+HERE is what all of those other fake diets, fake workouts, fake fads didnt tell me:

-You HAVE to LIVE the healthy lifestyle that works for you!
+I HAD to LIVE the healthy lifestyle that worked for me!
 This means making changes and diving in, JUST to test them out.
-You have to get a feel for them.
-It’s like driving a car, except instead of getting into a sleek, modern vehicle, you are transforming into a sleek, modern body.
-It takes time and experimentation to find the fit for you.
+I had to get a feel for them.
+It’s like driving a car, except instead of getting into a sleek, modern vehicle, I was transforming into a sleek, modern body.
+It took me time and experimentation to find the fit for me.

-And it starts with the meals and the ingredients.
+And it started with the meals and the ingredients.

-Keto is the perfect place for this, because it makes you conscious of what whole foods are, what type of foods have additive sugars, and you can see the effect of inflammation on your body.
-Try keto for 2-3 days, then snap back to eating carbs, and watch how quickly you bloat up.
-Then get back to Keto.
+Keto is the perfect diet for this, because it made me conscious of what whole foods are, what type of foods have additive sugars, and I could see the effect of inflammation on my body.
+Trying keto for 2-3 days, then snapping back to eating carbs, was an easy test to see how quickly I bloated up.

-This is a process we’ve all been through.
-And it’s necessary.
-It is not easy to change your lifestyle.
-But it is worth it.
+It is was not easy to change my lifestyle.
+But it was worth it.

 If you want to, you’re welcome to read about other things I wrote down and catalogued about my journey.
 I’ve written plenty about my experiences with Intermittent Fasting and Keto.
 I can’t say if it would be good for you to try or not, but I know that for ME, it was exactly what I needed to get my life and diet back under control.